 The Wall existed until 1989.
 It caused not just a physical separation of the city, but also let the cultures in both parts develop differently.
 After the Fall of the Wall, it took many years to reunite the city, not just physically but also in people’s heads.

-Should you Stay in East Berlin or in West Berlin?
+Whould should you Stay in Berlin?
+East Berlin vs. West Berlin

 As a visitor to Berlin you may notice subtle difference between East and West to this very day.
 East Berlin has a lot of charming turn-of-the-century apartment blocks, with quiet leafy cobblestone streets.
 In the very center around Alexanderplatz as well as further outside, huge sober apartment and office blocks dominate the streetscape, typical for a Eastern Bloc country.
 There is a good tram network connecting Alexanderplatz with the inner Eastern suburbs.